ahvonenj/melvor-mods/README.md

 Counter-intuitively perhaps, there is no `game.player` object.
 The game treats the concept of `player` as mostly combat-related and this data is stored in `game.combat.player`.

+As for all of the other "player data", the game breaks it down into multiple APIs / classes / objects.
-I will provide a general API overview and some API breakdowns below.
+Below you can find a General API overview and some API breakdowns.

 ### API Overview